Paracelsus Medical University (PMU)

 Erasmus + eligibility

-This course awards 3 ECTS.
-Students can also apply for Erasmus+ funding at their home institutions for a blended short-term mobility for PhD students.
-The PMU can also sign an Erasmus+ bilateral agreement if required by the student's home university.
-University staff can also apply for an Erasmus+ grant for staff training.
+Students and staff from partner universities can apply for Erasmus+ funding at their home institutions for a blended short-term mobility.
 For information about the grant application, applicants should contact their respective home university.

 Please note that laboratory as well as outdoor activities will be carried out as part of the program.
 By submitting the online application form, you confirm that, if you are accepted to the course, you will have sufficient accident and liability insurance during the entire program.